elmiringos/asi-chain/Become-ASI-Chain-Validator.md

 cd conf
 ```

-Create your own validator.conf using one of validator's config files as example
+Create your own `validator.conf` using one of validator's config files as example

-You just need to change some parameters in your validator.conf file:
+You just need to change some parameters in your `validator.conf` file:

+You need line:
+`--bootstrap=rnode://138410b5da898936ec1dc13fafd4893950eb191b@$BOOTSTRAP_HOST?protocol=40400&discovery=40404`

+change it to our `BOOTSTRAP_HOST` but now it's under construction

 ```
 api-server {
   ...